 Get the right sleeping bag.
 You want to match your sleeping bag to the season.
 Don’t attempt to bring a 3-season 30-degree bag out on a winter weekend with temperatures down below zero.
-Make sure your bag is sized for you and remember going to sleep in the backcountry will require the use of clothing.
+Make sure your bag is sized for you, and remember going to sleep in the backcountry will require the use of warm clothing.

 Relax and unwind.
-Yes after a tough day on the trail your brain also needs some TLC.
+Yes, after a tough day on the trail, your brain also needs some TLC.
 Relaxation techniques before bed have been shown to improve sleep quality.
 Meditate, read something soothing, make notes for the next day, wash the sweat off your body, or do some simple like deep breathing.

 Stay away from alcohol.
 Yes, some groups of people bring it to a base camp.
 Even though alcohol can help you get to sleep, it may disrupt your sleep.
 Being dehydrated will only increase the effects of alcohol.
-It may be best to simply leave it at home.
+It may be best to leave it at home.
 Being in nature by itself is enough to get a buzz.

 Take a pain killer.
-Backpacking is hard and you can get sore and beaten up at times.
+Backpacking is rugged, and you can get sore and beaten up at times.
 If you are in pain take acetaminophen or ibuprofen.
 Taking the edge off pain may help you get the sleep you need to feel refreshed.